-5 Myths About the $1200 Stimulus Check
+5 Myths About The $1200 Stimulus Check

 5 Myths About The $1200 Stimulus CheckIn March 2020 the biggest stimulus package in the history of America was passed by Congress to counter the economic situation caused by the coronavirus pandemic.
 It was signed to become the law by the U.S. President Donald Trump.
 This $2.2 trillion package will provide $500 billion to the industries in distress, $350 billion to the small business loans, and $260 billion for expanding the unemployment benefits program.
 But all the discussion is about the $300 billion set aside for direct stimulus payments.
 These payouts are also called Economic Impact Payments and they have started hitting the bank accounts through direct deposits on weeks ending on 17th April and will continue through to September.
 However, even though many people are eager to receive the check some misconceptions and myths are going around about these payouts.
 Here are some.